-- DOCU has limited actual historical information.
-DOCU commenced trading on the Nasdaq on April 26, 2018.
-Because DOCU is of recent origin and limited actual historical performance data exists with respect to it, your investment in the Notes may involve a greater risk than investing in Notes linked to an Underlying Stock with a more established record of performance. - The terms of the Notes will not be adjusted for all corporate events that could affect an issuer of an Underlying Stock.
-The Price Multiplier, the determination of the payments on the Notes, and other terms of the Notes may be adjusted for the specified corporate events affecting any Underlying Stock, as described in the section entitled "Description of the Notes-Anti-Dilution Adjustments" beginning on page PS-23 of the accompanying product supplement.
-However, these adjustments do not cover all corporate events that could affect the market price of an Underlying Stock, such as offerings of common shares for cash or in connection with certain acquisition transactions.
-The occurrence of any event that does not require the calculation agent to adjust the applicable Price Multiplier or the amounts that may be paid on the Notes at maturity may adversely affect the price of an Underlying Stock, and, as a result, the market value of the Notes.
+The terms of the Notes will not be adjusted for all corporate events that could affect the issuer of the Underlying Stock.
+The Price Multiplier, the determination of the payments on the Notes, and other terms of the Notes may be adjusted for the specified corporate events affecting the Underlying Stock, as described in the section entitled "Description of the Notes-Anti-Dilution Adjustments" beginning on page PS-23 of the accompanying product supplement.
+However, these adjustments do not cover all corporate events that could affect the market price of the Underlying Stock, such as offerings of common shares for cash or in connection with certain acquisition transactions.
+The occurrence of any event that does not require the calculation agent to adjust the applicable Price Multiplier or the amounts that may be paid on the Notes at maturity may adversely affect the price of the Underlying Stock, and, as a result, the market value of the Notes.